brimdata/zed/zng/docs/spec.md

 by having a connector translate the schemas implied in the ZNG stream into registered schemas and vice versa.

-ZNG is a more expressive than JSON in that any JSON input can be mapped onto ZNG and recovered by decoding that ZNG back into JSON, but the converse is not true.
+ZNG is more expressive than JSON in that any JSON input can be mapped onto ZNG and recovered by decoding that ZNG back into JSON, but the converse is not true.